GluuFederation/docs-oxd-prod/3.0.1/sources/index.md

 1. oxd is super-easy to use;

-2. oxd provides a central place to manage security across heterogenous application environments (i.e. if you have applications written in many languages, e.g. php, python, ruby, java, etc., you **do not** want to use a different open source client library for each application.
-That makes managing security a nightmare!);
+2. oxd provides a central place to manage security across heterogenous application environments.
+If you have applications written in many languages, e.g. php, python, ruby, java, etc., you **do not** want to use a different open source client library for each application.
+That makes managing security a nightmare!;

 3. oxd is constantly being updated to address the latest OAuth 2.0 security knowledge;